 Do you need a car in Ireland to get around?

-Likewise, if there is a particular small town or village you want to visit while on the Emerald Isle, you might find yourself stuck with no option but to hire a car to reach it because public transport simply does not serve that town.
-Many rural towns and villages have no public transport connections and cars are a must.
+Similarly, if there is a specific small town or village you want to visit while on the Emerald Isle, you might find yourself stuck with no option but to hire a car to reach it because public transport simply does not serve that town.
+Many rural towns and villages have limited or no public transport connections and cars are a must.

 How to travel around Ireland without a car